liberland/Constitution/Liberland-constitution.md

 * **§III.4.** One-fourth of all Assembly Representatives shall have the right to propose a resolution instituting the Assembly Committee.
   * **§III.4(1)** The resolution shall be passed with a simple majority of all Assembly Representatives.
   * **§III.4(2)** The Assembly Committee shall be composed of five Assembly Representatives.
-  * **§III.4(3)** The Assembly Committee shall be established upon a suspicion of misconduct or mismanagement of any Member or Agent of the Public Administration.
+  * **§III.4(3)** The Assembly Committee shall be established upon a suspicion of misconduct or mismanagement of any Member or Agent of the Public Administration in order to investigate the allegations.
   * **§III.4(4)** The Assembly Committee shall have the right to summon Members and Agents of the Public Administration to hear testimonies given under oath.
   * **§III.4(5)** The Assembly Committee shall prepare the Final Conclusions reporting evidence (if any) of said misconduct or mismanagement; such conclusions shall not have any legal effect.
   * **§III.4(6)** The Final Conclusions shall be made public as well as passed to the Chief Public Prosecutor for consideration of potential criminal prosecution of relevant Persons as described by the Committee; the Conclusions shall not bind the Chief Public Prosecutor to institute any prosecution.
-  * **§III.4(7)** No Person shall be penalised by the Assembly Committee; testimonies given in breach of the oath shall be prosecuted in a regular manner.
+  * **§III.4(7)** No Person shall be penalised by the Assembly Committee; testimonies given in breach of the oath shall be prosecuted in the Criminal Court in a regular manner.
   * **§III.4(8)** The Assembly Committee shall only deal with the matter for which it was established and shall cease to work no later than one year since its creation.
 * **§III.5.** The powers of the Assembly shall be restricted to the following only:
   * **§III.5(1)** to protect the rights of the people to their Persons and property;